kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-netinstall.md

 And finally, you can assign if you are storing Images, Client Data (for diskless operations), or both.

 ![NetInstall 2]({{ site.url }}/images/2012/07/2-mtl-netinstall.png)
 On the Images tab, you will be able to see your NetBoot/NetInstall/*.nbi listed (once you copy to the usual /Library/NetBoot/NetBootSP0 folder).
-From there select the name of your image and click on the gear icon to “Edit Image Settings”.
+From there select the name of your image and click on the gear icon to "Edit Image Settings".

 ![NetInstall 3]({{ site.url }}/images/2012/07/3-mtl-netinstall.png)
 From there you can select the protocol (NFS or HTTP), filter Machine Model Access, adjust the image index, and finally if you want this *.nbi to be provided in diskless mode.